What Modifications Can You Have on Your Car?

 Changing the tyres and lowering the suspension of a vehicle can greatly improve its handling capability, but if you’re planning on driving your car in suburban estates, watch out for traffic calming measures such as sleeping policemen, as they can seriously damage a lowered suspension.

 The addition of LED headlights and under-car lights is another common modification, but there are some legal limitations that you will need to bear in mind.
 All forward-facing lights should be white or yellow and all rear ones red.
 Blue is a big no-no, as it’s the reserve of the emergency services.
 The addition of under-car lighting also serves no real purpose other than making the car look aesthetically pleasing.

 Other modifications to enhance the appearance of the car include changing the number plates, and again, you still need to adhere to the regulations with regards to size, spacing and the colour of the numbers and letters, and debadging, which is simply removing the existing badges so that your vehicle can be mistaken for a higher-spec model.

 Of course, if you’re not going to be using your car on public roads and it’s only for show or rallying, for example, you can throw regulations out of the window and go wild.

-We specialise in insurance for modified cars, so if you have any of the above, or are thinking of making a change to your car, get in touch with our expert brokers.
+We specialise in insurance for modified cars whether they are performance enhanced sports vehicles or just hot hatches with an altered appearance.
+So if you have any of the above, or are thinking of making a change to your car, get in touch with our expert brokers.